cemolina29/Election_Analysis/README.md

 The analysis of the election show that:

 - There were 369,711 total votes cast.

-The candidates included:
+- The candidates included:
   - Charles Casper Stockham
   - Diana DeGette
   - Raymon Anthony Doane

-The candidate's results were:
+- The candidate's results were:
   - Charles Casper Stockham received 23.0% of votes and 85,213 number of votes.
   - Diana DeGetter received 73.8% of votes and 272,892 number of votes.
   - Raymon Anthony Doane received 3.1% of votes and 11,606 number of votes.

-The winner of the election was therefore:
+- The winner of the election was:
-  **Diana Degette with 73.8% (272,892) of total votes.**
+  - **Diana Degette with 73.8% (272,892) of total votes.**

 ## Challenge Overview